lgugelmann/HD6301_thing/asm/README.md

 For communication from the '22 to the SD card one can invert the clock and delay it by ~1 cycle to make it work.

-For communication from the SD card to the '22 we can use something like a 74xx164 shift register for serial to parallel conversion and connect the 8 bits to a full port.
-It's clocked the same way as the write side.
-The data would be ready one cycle after the SR output done flag is set.
+For communication from the SD card to the '22 we can use a 74xx595 shift register for serial to parallel conversion and connect the 8 bits to a full port.
+It's clocked the same way as the write side and with a bit of glue logic the register latch on the 595 can be triggered only once every 8 clock pulses.
+This allows the previously shifted-in data to persist on a '22 port while the next transfer is already in progress.

 The CS line can be handled with CA2 for example to avoid using up an additional pin on a port.

-Sending data is then a write into the SR + 17 cycles to clock it out (accounting for the clock delay), so 21 cycles.
-Receiving data requires a write into the SR to get the clock going, then a 17 cycles delay, then a read on the port, which is 25 cycles total.
-For 512 bytes that works out to roughly 13ms.
+Sending data is then a write into the SR, and 18 cycles to clock it out (2 per bit, and 2 cycles setup delay).
+Receiving data requires a write into the SR to get the clock going, an 18 cycles delay, then a read on the port.
+With the '595 trick above it's possible to read the previous data *after* starting the next transfer by ensuring that no interrupt can get in-between the write and the read (as otherwise the previous data would be overwritten).
+The current code does this in 19 cycles per byte (plus a bit of amortized overhead), which works out to ~10ms per 512 bytes.